 Statutes Of Limitations For Georgia Malpractice Claims

-The statutes of limitations for medical malpractice in Georgia is typically two years from the date of injury or the negligent act that resulted in the patient’s demise.
+The statutes of limitations for medical malpractice in Georgia is typically two years from the date of injury or the negligent act that caused hard to the patient.
 Our team of medical malpractice lawyers can explain any exceptions during your initial consultation but the need exists to act in a timely manner to protect your rights for recovery.
-Generally, any medical malpractice claim must be accompanied by a competent expert’s affidavit stating the factual basis for at least one act of medical negligence or omission.
+Generally, a qualified expert must provide an affidavit detailing the medical negligence or omission that forms the basis of the medical malpractice claim.
 If you fail to file the affidavit within the specified time frame, your negligence complaint is subject to dismissal.
 By agreement, the parties to a medical malpractice claim can initiate arbitration by petitioning the court to appoint a referee but, to do so, you must be represented by an attorney.

 Questions?
 Call Today.